k14s/design-docs/imgpkg/002-recursive-bundles/README.md

 #### Change folder structure

+When using the `pull` command without the `-r` flag the behavior is not changed.
+Nothing will be dowloaded from the nested bundles.

-When downloading a bundle that contains other bundles to disk using the `pull` command will work as currently, except for that it will download the nested bundles into a hidden folder called `.bundles`.
+When downloading a bundle that contains other bundles to disk using the `pull -r` command will work as currently, except for that it will download the nested bundles into a hidden folder called `.bundles`.

 ##### Folder structure